Engee documentation

 building physmod model 2

-Before running the simulation, it is important to select a solver suitable for physical modelling in the model settings.
-For physical models it is recommended to use implicit solvers such as Rosenbrock23, Rodas4, RadauIIA5, QNDF, ImplicitEuler, Trapezoid, TRBDF2, KenCarp4.
-Implicit solvers require fewer time steps than explicit solvers.
+Before the simulation, you need to choose a solver suitable for physical models.
+Usually, implicit solvers are used: Rosenbrock23, Rodas4, RadauIIA5, QNDF, ImplicitEuler, Trapezoid, TRBDF2, KenCarp4.
+They require fewer steps than explicit ones.

-In this example, the Solver Configuration settings can be left by default.
+In this example, the parameters of the Solver Configuration block can be left by default.

 building physmod model 3